pdrummond/pauldrummond.dev/src/posts/favourite-quotes.md

 > is not learning to program, any more than learning about pencils is learning
 > to draw.
 > <br/>-- <cite>Bret Victor</cite>

+> We are not human beings having a spiritual experience.
+We are spiritual beings
+> having a human experience.
+> <br/>-- <cite>Pierre Teilhard de Chardin</cite>

 > Authenticity is the reduction of phoniness toward the zero point.
 > <br/>-- <cite>A. H. Maslow</cite>